joanaz/WTM/markdown/magenta-style-transfer.md

 -- which_styles="{0:0.5,31:0.5}
 ```

+Notice the format for this argument is a Python dictionary of Style -> Weight.

-This will equally blend styles 0 and 31, each with a weight of 0.5 (note, that weights aren't normalized).
-You can blend any number of styles (note, this model has 32 styles, numbered from 0 to 31).
+This will equally blend styles 0 and 31, each with a weight of 0.5 (note, these weights aren't normalized).
+You can blend any number of styles at the same time.

 <p align="center"><img src="../images/blended.jpg" height="311px"></br>Weighted combination of styles 0 and 31</p>

-This will blend style 6 with weight 0.7 and style 7 with weight 0.3.
-As before, you can blend any number of styles.
-Notice the syntax here is a Python dictionary of style -> weight.

 Experiment with different images and styles.